jadedocelot/Bin2rong/python/Udemy/Learn_Python_Programming_StepByStep/15_object_oriented_concepts/README.md

 -When a class defines an __init__() method, class instantiation automatically invokes __init__() for the newly-created class instance.
 So in this example, a new, initialized instance can be obtained by:

-- The instantiation operation (“calling” a class object) creates an empty object.
+-The instantiation operation (“calling” a class object) creates an empty object.
 Many classes like to create objects with instances customized to a specific initial state.
 Therefore a class may define a special method named __init__(), like this:

 - Of course, the __init__() method may have arguments for greater flexibility.
 In that case, arguments given to the class instantiation operator are passed on to __init__().
 For example,